rOHAN-33/Profile-Card/README.md

 # Profile-Card
-This is a small showcase of social media platform.
+This is a small showcase of social media platform of mine.